aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backward_Compatibility_-_Require_binding_domain_for_to_be_indices_only.rst

 .. _option-AIMMS-require_binding_domain_for_to_be_indices_only:

-Require Binding domain for to be indices only
+Require Binding Domain for To Be Indices Only
 =============================================